official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 2003, and twice in February 2003 after reading the JIC Assessment of southern Iraq and the Adelphi Paper Iraq at the Crossroads);

-•  at the meeting with Mr Hoon and the Chiefs of Staff on 15 January 2003, asked the MOD to consider the “big ‘what ifs’” in the specific context of the UK military plan;
+*  at the meeting with Mr Hoon and the Chiefs of Staff on 15 January 2003, asked the MOD to consider the “big ‘what ifs’” in the specific context of the UK military plan;

-•  convened a Ministerial meeting on post‑conflict issues on 6 March 2003;
+*  convened a Ministerial meeting on post‑conflict issues on 6 March 2003;
-•  raised concerns about the state of planning with President Bush; and
+*  raised concerns about the state of planning with President Bush; and
-•  succeeded in the narrow goal of securing President Bush’s agreement that the UN should be “heavily involved” in “the post‑conflict situation”, a loose formulation that appeared to bridge the gap between US and UK positions on UN authorisation and the post‑conflict role of the UN, but did not address the substantive issues.
+*  succeeded in the narrow goal of securing President Bush’s agreement that the UN should be “heavily involved” in “the post‑conflict situation”, a loose formulation that appeared to bridge the gap between US and UK positions on UN authorisation and the post‑conflict role of the UN, but did not address the substantive issues.

-85

-Executive Summary634.
-Mr Blair did not:
+634. Mr Blair did not:

 preparation;

-•  establish clear Ministerial oversight of post‑conflict strategy, planning and
+*  establish clear Ministerial oversight of post‑conflict strategy, planning and
-•  ensure that Ministers took the decisions needed to prepare a flexible, realistic and fully resourced plan integrating UK military and civilian contributions;
+*  ensure that Ministers took the decisions needed to prepare a flexible, realistic and fully resourced plan integrating UK military and civilian contributions;
-•  seek adequate assurances that the UK was in a position to meet its likely
+*  seek adequate assurances that the UK was in a position to meet its likely
-•  insist that the UK’s strategic objectives for Iraq were tested against
+*  insist that the UK’s strategic objectives for Iraq were tested against

 obligations in Iraq;

 anything other than the best case: a well‑planned and executed US‑led and UN‑authorised post‑conflict operation in a relatively benign security environment;

-•  press President Bush for definitive assurances about US post‑conflict plans or set out clearly to him the strategic risk in underestimating the post‑conflict challenge and failing adequately to prepare for the task; or
+*  press President Bush for definitive assurances about US post‑conflict plans or set out clearly to him the strategic risk in underestimating the post‑conflict challenge and failing adequately to prepare for the task; or

-•  consider, or seek advice on, whether the absence of a satisfactory plan was a sufficient threat to UK strategic objectives to require a reassessment of the terms of the UK engagement in Iraq.
+*  consider, or seek advice on, whether the absence of a satisfactory plan was a sufficient threat to UK strategic objectives to require a reassessment of the terms of the UK engagement in Iraq.
 Despite concerns about the state of US planning, he did not make agreement on a satisfactory post‑conflict plan a